swagkarna/python-backdoor-generator/README.md

-# Lorem-Py
+# simple-backdoor-generator

 ## About

-Lorem-Py3 is a TCP backdoor generator written in Python 3.8.0.
+Simple-backdoor-generator is a TCP backdoor generator written in Python 3.8.0.

 It generates the payload in a .py and .exe format.